 Crayola Colored Pencils

-- PRESHARPENED COLORED PENCILS: These Crayola colored pencils are ready for use right out of the box.
+- PRESHARPENED TIPS : These long-lasting colored pencils are ready to color right out of the box, with pre-sharpened tips

 Because of its fine point tip, anyone can use them to color and draw details.
 These colored pencils are sharpened and have vibrant color that last a long time.
 These coloured pencils also lay down smoothly, which helps artists do things like shade, blend, and layer.